h2oprince1/average-income-thailand/README.md

 King Mongkut's Institute of Technology Ladkrabang *(KMITL)*.

 This project is about doing call namelist in Subject, We've chosen the Line-Bot for this project.
-Our main target is to created comfortable for student and teacher in the name for check.
+Our main target is to created comfortable for student and teacher in the name for checklist.

 # Statics
 * **Started :** 14th December 2018